top of page

 Cultural Office of the Embassy of Spain and the Consulate General of Spain New York

-This event will premiere LIVE on Tuesday, September 17, 2024 at 7:30 PM ET from the Sheen Center Shiner Theatre.
-A recording will be available from Wednesday, September 18 at 7:30 PM ET thru Monday, September 23 at 11:59 PM ET.
-Open captions will be available from Thursday, September 19 at 7:30 PM ET thru Monday, September 23 at 11:59 PM ET
+This event premiered LIVE on Tuesday, September 17, 2024 at 7:30 PM ET from the Sheen Center Shiner Theatre.
+A recording was available from Wednesday, September 18 at 7:30 PM ET thru Sunday, September 22 at 11:59 PM ET.
+Open captions were available from Thursday, September 19 at 7:30 PM ET thru Sunday, September 22 at 11:59 PM ET

 THE CAST